-Are you trying to fix the sidebar below the content error in WordPress?
+Do you want to fix the sidebar below content error in WordPress?

-This issue occurs with WordPress templates using a two-column layout for content and a sidebar.
+This issue may occur when WordPress templates use a two-column layout for content and a sidebar.
 Due to a slight change in code, the sidebar starts appearing below the content instead of next to it.

-In this article, we’ll show you how to easily fix the sidebar below content error in WordPress.
+In this article, we will show you how to easily fix the sidebar below content error in WordPress.

-What Causes The Sidebar Below the Content Issue in WordPress?
+What Causes the Sidebar Below Content Issue in WordPress?